-HALIFAX — A unique ceremony is being held today to pardon and honour a Mi'kmaq grand chief who passed away in the 1960s, decades after he was convicted of illegal hunting.
+HALIFAX — A unique ceremony Thursday will pardon and honour a Mi'kmaq grand chief who passed away in the 1960s, decades after he was convicted of illegal hunting.

 Gabriel Sylliboy will receive only the second posthumous pardon in Nova Scotia history, after black civil rights pioneer Viola Desmond.

 The province will also apologize to Sylliboy at a ceremony at Government House in Halifax.

 Sylliboy was born in 1874 in Whycocomagh, Cape Breton, and became the first elected Mi'kmaq grand chief and a passionate advocate for treaty rights.

 He was convicted of hunting illegally in the late 1920s, but took his fight to the Supreme Court of Nova Scotia.

 Naiomi Metallic, a law professor at Dalhousie University, said it was the first time treaty rights were used as a defence.